isamrish/flex-banner/README.md

 **crossStyle** - style object for styling of the crossIcon.
 The font size of cross icon can only be defined by `crossIconSize` property.

+**hidePermanentlyOnDate** - To hide banner permanently on a specific date / datetime

 ## Properties

 | Property          | Type    | Required | Default value | Description                                                                                                                                                                                                             |